Office BuildingPugsley Center

 Area(s) of ResearchSelected Publications:

 “Defoe’s The Complete English Tradesman and the Prostitute Narrative: Minding the Shop in Mrs. Elizabeth Wisebourn, Sally Salisbury, and Roxana.”
-Journal for Early Modern Cultural Studies 15.2 (2015): 27-57.
+Journal for Early Modern Cultural Studies 15, no. 2 (2015): 27-57.